 E.U.
 ID No. Brief Description

-001 Combustion Turbine 1A

-002 Combustion Turbine 1B
+001 CT-1A with an associated unfired HRSG

+002 CT-1B with an associated unfired HRSG

-003 Combustion Turbine 2A
+003 CT-2A

-004 Combustion Turbine 2B
+004 CT-2B

-Except as otherwise specified under Subsections A. through D., the following conditions apply to the emissions unit(s) listed above:
+Except as otherwise specified under Section III., Subsections A. through C., the following specific conditions apply to the emissions unit(s) listed above:

-General Provisions - 40 CFR 60 Subpart A
+General Provisions - 40 CFR 60, Subpart A

 C.1.
-Excess Emissions Reporting: If excess emissions occur due to malfunction, the owner or operator shall notify the Compliance Authority within (1) working day of: the nature, extent, and duration of the excess emissions; the cause of the excess emissions; and the actions taken to correct the problem.
+Excess Emissions Reporting.
+If excess emissions occur due to malfunction, the owner or operator shall notify the Compliance Authority within one (1) working day of: the nature, extent, and duration of the excess emissions; the cause of the excess emissions; and, the actions taken to correct the problem.
 In addition, the Department may request a written summary report of the incident.
-Following the NSPS format (40 CFR 60.7, Subpart A) periods of startup, shutdown, malfunction, shall be monitored, recorded, and reported as excess emissions when emission levels exceed the standards specified in this permit.
+Following the NSPS format (40 CFR 60.7, Subpart A), periods of startup, shutdown, malfunction, shall be monitored, recorded, and reported as excess emissions when emission levels exceed the standards specified in this permit.
 Within thirty (30) days following each calendar quarter, the permittee shall submit a report on any periods of excess emissions that occurred during the previous calendar quarter to the Compliance Authority.
 This quarterly report shall follow the format provided in Figure 1 (see attached) of this permit.

-[Rules 62-4.130, 62-204.800, 62-210.700(6), F.A.C., and 40 CFR 60.7]
+[Rules 62-4.130, 62-204.800 and 62-210.700(6), F.A.C.; and, 40 CFR 60.7]

 - C.2.
 Quarterly Report.
 The Permittee shall submit a quarterly excess emissions and monitoring systems performance report.
-All reports shall be postmarked by the 30th day following the end of each calendar half (or quarter, as appropriate).
+A'll reports shall be postmarked by the 30th day following the end of each calendar half (or quarter, as appropriate).
 Written reports of excess emissions shall include the following information: - 1.
 The magnitude of excess emissions computed in accordance with 40 CFR 60.13(h), any conversion factor(s) used, and the date and time of commencement and completion of each time period of excess emissions.
 The process operating time during the reporting period. - 2.
 Specific identification of each period of excess emissions that occurs during startups, shutdowns and malfunctions of the affected facility.
 The nature and cause of any malfunction (if known), the corrective action taken or preventative measures adopted. - 3.
 The date and time identifying each period during which the continuous monitoring system was inoperative except for zero and span checks and the nature of the system repairs or adjustments. - 4.
 When no excess emissions have occurred or the continuous monitoring system(s) have not been inoperative, repaired, or adjusted, such information shall be stated in the report.